Birman Cat Temperament & Personality

 The Birman is known for being a moderate-energy cat breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 6-12 lbs and lifespan of 12-16 yrs, the Birman requires thoughtful care tailored to their specific breed characteristics.
+Plan for 6-12 lbs of dog and 12-16 yrs of life with a Birman — and plan for an ownership experience that rewards knowing the breed rather than treating it as generic.
 At 6-12 lbs with a life expectancy spanning 12-16 yrs, the Birman represents one of the more balanced and adaptable cat breeds available.

 Genetic Health Considerations: The Birman breed has documented susceptibility to HCM, kidney disease, FIP.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.